KaraboSkay/KaraboSkay/README.md

 ## Current Status 🌱

-I'm actively seeking opportunities in the tech industry.
+I'm actively seeking opportunities in the tech industry while pursuing my studies in computer science.
 Whether it's a job, internship, or project collaboration, I'm open to exploring new possibilities.

 ## Interests and Goals 🔍